 The actual costs caused by conversion activities can vary significantly, even though the general conditions shown in the model are almost the same.
-For example, the total commercial conversion costs across both of the old market areas were between EUR 5 million (GY 2019/20) and EUR 50 million (GY 2017/18 and 2020/21).
+For example, the total commercial conversion costs across both of the old market areas were between EUR 5 million (GY 2019/2020) and EUR 50 million (GY 2017/2018 and 2020/2021).
+In the THE market area, the total costs caused by conversion activities were between EUR 31 million (GY 2021/2022) and EUR 144 million (GY 2022/2023).
 In addition, there are periods in which very high costs were incurred for the procurement of low CV gas within a short space of time (for example, almost EUR 100 million within one week in February 2021).
 Even if these costs can only be attributed to the conversion system on a pro-rata basis, the increased balancing gas prices in particular lead to high margin requirements at the exchange, which must be taken into account as per the GaBi/Konni distribution.

 As during the course of each conversion period, liquidity is provided by the revenues that come in from conversion fee payments and conversion neutrality charges, the relevant liquidity buffer for setting the level of the conversion neutrality charge is the liquidity buffer we intend to achieve by the end of the relevant conversion period.
 This liquidity buffer serves to limit our risk exposure in the event of payment defaults and cases of insolvency, to pre-finance commercial conversion measures (incl. funds required for the pro-rata inclusion of costs for the contracting of long-term options and increased margin requirements of the clearing houses) and in particular to manage the uncertainty associated with volume and price trends.
-Despite the progressing market area conversion, the termination of production of low CV gas from the Groningen field in the Netherlands poses a particular price risk which was exacerbated by the rise in procurement prices.
+Despite the progressing market area conversion, the termination of production of low CV gas from the Groningen field in the Netherlands poses a particular price risk which is partially offset by the change in conversion direction (sale of low CV gas and purchase of high CV gas).
 The prices for the procurement of low CV gas are far above the prices for the procurement of high CV gas, especially in winter.
-Due to the declining prices and the associated lower price spreads between the gas qualities, a lower liquidity buffer than in the previous year is applied for GY 2023/24.
+Due to the fall in prices compared to the previous year and the associated lower price spreads between the gas qualities, a lower liquidity buffer than in the previous year is applied for GY 2023/2024.

-The influence of the individual risks on the liquidity buffer is shown in Table 2.
+The influence of the individual risks on the liquidity buffer is shown in Table 2 below.